H12345555/LifeExp-by-Country/README.md

 - <u>**CONF.png**</u><br>
     - Shows the plot representing the % differences in means of each country, within a 95% Confidence Interval (95% CI).
 - <u>**Gapminder Life Expectancies.R:**</u><br>
     - The R code used to generate all files and visualizations in this repo.
-For more infromation on the particular plots used and their contents, refer to the "Visualizations Summary" section at the bottom of this readme.
+For more information on the particular plots used and their contents, refer to the "Visualizations Summary" section at the bottom of this readme.
 - <u>**LIFE.png:**</u><br>
     - **Top left:**<br>
         - Contains 3 subplots (one for each country) showing the changes in the mean life expectancies over time for each country.
     - **Top right:**<br>
         - A plot comparing the mean and median life expectancy values for each country and where they fall on the probability distribution for life expectancy.
     - **Bottom left:**<br>
-        - Mean life expecatncies for each country visualized in a column chart format for better comparison across countries for particular years.
+        - Mean life expectancies for each country visualized in a column chart format for better comparison across countries for particular years.
     - **Bottom right:**<br>
         - Boxplot showing where the mean and median life expectancies fall for each country.
 The box plot is used to visually convey what data would be considered statistical anomalies (the left edge of each box is the 25th percentile for life expectancy, and the right edge represents the 75th percentile)
 - <u>**LIFE2.png:**</u><br>